sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 * **Decorator knowledge bases:** this namespace directly contains some [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) knowledge base implementations.
   * **EqualityAxiomisingKnowledgeBase:** None of the knowledge bases included in the package use particular techniques (e.g. demodulation, paramodulation) to handle equality.
   However, the Inference namespace does include EqualityAxiomisingKnowledgeBase, which adds rules pertaining to equality as knowledge is added.
   * **UniqueNamesAxiomisingKnowledgeBase:** Adds "axioms" for the unique names assumption as knowledge is added.
-That is, Adds "not equal" statements for all constant pairs whose symbols do not match.
+That is, Adds "not equal" statements for all constant pairs whose identifiers do not match.

 ### `SCFirstOrderLogic.LanguageIntegration`